BBQ Salmon with Bourbon Glaze Recipe

 - 1 Tbsp Olive Oil

-Preheat grill to 350 degrees F. I use a pellet grill.
+Preheat your pellet grill to 350 degrees F.

 Carefully dry your skinless salmon fillet with a paper towel to remove any moisture from it.
-Brush each side with olive oil and dust with Blues Hog Dry Rub Seasoning and set aside.
+Brush each side with olive oil and dust with Grilla Grills Beef Rub and set aside.
 In a bowl combine the remaining ingredients and blend thoroughly.

 Recoat the top and carefully flip back over and recoat.
 At this time check for internal temperature, you are looking for 145 degrees F. Continue grill until you reach this temp.
 Once the temperature is reached serve and enjoy.